Jaguar (TV series)

 Jaguar is a Spanish drama streaming television series created by Ramón Campos and Gema R. Neira for Netflix.
 It stars Blanca Suárez, Iván Marcos, Francesc Garrido, Adrián Lastra and Óscar Casas.
 Its first season was released on 22 September 2021.

 Premise

-Set in the 1960s, where Spain housed hundreds of Nazi refugees after World War II, Isabel Riaza, a Spaniard who managed to survive the Mauthausen extermination camp, is on the trail of Otto Bachmann, known as the most dangerous man in Europe.
-On that trip, she discovers that she is not alone in her mission and joins a group of agents in search of justice.
+Set in the 1960s, where Spain housed hundreds of Nazi refugees after World War II, Isabel Riaza, a Spaniard who managed to survive the Mauthausen concentration camp, is on the trail of Otto Bachmann, known as the most dangerous man in Europe.
+She discovers that she is not alone in her mission and joins a group of agents in search of justice.

+The Bachmann character was inspired by SS-Obersturmbannführer Otto Skorzeny.

 Cast

 Production and release

 Jaguar was created by Ramón Campos and Gema R. Neira.
 Produced by Bambú Producciones, Ramón Campos and Teresa Fernández-Valdés were credited as executive producers.
 Alongside Campos and Neira, David Orea, Salvador S. Molina and Moisés Gómez completed the writing team.
 Directed by Carlos Sedes and Jacobo Martínez, the series began filming on 7 August 2020.
 Besides Madrid, footage was also shot in the provinces of Almería (Cabo de Gata Natural Park), Toledo (Villaseca de la Sagra) and Segovia (El Espinar).

 Consisting of 6 episodes featuring a running time of around 40–50 min, the first season was fully released on Netflix on 22 September 2021.